nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Collection: 25/12/2024 6pm
 ```
 This system helps maintain clean contact records while still allowing flexibility in order collection arrangements.

 <div style="page-break-after: always;"></div>

+## **Q15: Why do I still see deleted pastries/ingredients in my orders?**
+**A:** When a pastry or ingredient is removed from the catalogue, orders containing these items will retain their names:
+- This preserves the order history and ensures you can track past transactions
+- The system maintains a record of what was actually ordered, even if the item is no longer available
+- While you cannot add new orders with deleted items, existing orders remain unchanged for accounting purposes

+For example, if you delete "Croissant" from your pastry catalogue:
+- All past customer orders for croissants will still show "Croissant" in their order details
+- New orders cannot include croissants until the item is added back to the catalogue
+- This helps maintain accurate business records while preventing new orders of discontinued items

+<div style="page-break-after: always;"></div>